vb-consulting/Norm.net/PERFOMANCE-TESTS.md

 ## Test 2

-These tests will convert serliazed results to `Dictionary<int, DateTime>` where key is populated by field `Id1` and value is `DateTime1` field from results.
+These tests will convert serialized results to `Dictionary<int, DateTime>` where the key is populated by field `Id1` and value is `DateTime1` field from results.

 - Dapper record query will seralize to record and use LINQ to convert to dictionary: